 8.7 Interconnection Requests That Require Previously Approved Network Upgrades.

-At the completion of DISIS Phase One and DISIS Phase Two, the Definitive Interconnection System Impact Study may identify one or more Network Upgrades previously approved for construction under Section VI of Attachment O of this Tariff (“Previously Approved Network Upgrade”) and required to be in-service prior to an Interconnection Customer’s Commercial Operation Date.
+The Definitive Interconnection System Impact Study or Priority System Impact Study may identify one or more Network Upgrades previously approved for construction under Section VI of Attachment O of this Tariff (“Previously Approved Network Upgrade”) and required to be in-service prior to an Interconnection Customer’s Commercial Operation Date.
 If a Previously Approved Network Upgrade will not be in-service prior to the Interconnection Customer’s Commercial Operation Date, Interconnection Customer’s Commercial Operation Date may be extended for a maximum period of three (3) years pursuant to Section 4.4.5 of the GIP to accommodate the in-service date for a Previously Approved Network Upgrade.
 If the three (3) year extension is not sufficient for a Previously Approved Network Upgrade to be placed into service prior to the Interconnection Customer’s Commercial Operation Date, the Interconnection Customer may either (1) withdraw the Interconnection Request, (2) request a reduction in the amount of interconnection capacity in Interconnection Customer’s Interconnection Request in accordance with Section 8.5.1 or 8.5.2 of the GIP, as applicable, or (3) agree to the following conditions for moving into the Interconnection Facilities Study:

 The Generating Facility will be allowed to operate under Limited Operation in accordance with Section 8.4.3 of the GIP before a Previously Approved Network Upgrade is placed into service;